Should I Take An ESOI Test or Quiz?

 An ESOI test or quiz is designed to give some indications about one’s sexual orientation.
-However, instead of taking an ESOI test or quiz, we at ANZPath, highly recommend using Pride Counseling for professional one-on-one gender therapy to get you more clarity on where you might be on the gender spectrum.
+However, instead of taking an ESOI test or quiz, we at ANZPath, highly recommend using Calmerry for professional one-on-one therapy to get you more clarity on where you might be on the sexuality spectrum.

 A licensed therapist knows how to help you based on experience and education.

-Fill out this questionnaire at Pride Counseling to get matched with a therapist that suits you.
+Start here and fill out the questionnaire at Calmerry to get matched with a therapist that suits you.

 FAQ About the “ESOI Test or Quiz”

 ESOI test stands for the Epstein Sexual Orientation Inventory Test.

 The ESOI test is a test of sexual orientation that shows where you are on the spectrum of sexuality from straight to gay.